 What Is the Minimum Time Off for Short Term Disability?

-The amount of work you must miss to receive short term disability benefits also depends on your policy.
 There is usually a waiting period of a few days to a month between the time that you make a claim with your insurer and the time you begin to receive benefits.

 Some policies only pay disability benefits after you have used all of your paid sick days.
 You will probably get a benefits check about a month after the waiting period has ended.
-The period of time between when you become disabled and when you receive your benefits check is sometimes called the elimination period.

 Why Was My Claim Denied?